rearc-data/medicare-provider-utilization-payment/README.md

 Medicare Provider and Utilization Payment | CMS
 ==============================================

-You can subscribe to the AWS Data Exchange product utilizing the automation featured in this repository by visiting
+You can subscribe to the AWS Data Exchange product utilizing the automation featured in this repository by visiting released

 Main Overview
 -------------

-This release provides information of medical specialists, physicians and other healthcare professionals who can be consulted by those in the Medicare program released by the Centers for Medicare & Medicaid Services (CMS).
+This release provides information on procedures and services by medical professionals provided to those who have Medicare released by the Centers for Medicare & Medicaid Services (CMS).

 Centers for Medicare & Medicaid provide substantial amounts of data to the public about their programs, various health care topics, and care